 Impetigo is a skin infection that is common in children.
 This infection is caused by a bacteria and can be highly contagious.
 Treatment is recommended to prevent the bacteria from causing a more serious infection by going deeper into the skin.
 It also reduces the risk of infecting others.

 At first, a person with impetigo will usually develop small, reddish blister-like sores on the skin.
 These sores sometimes ooze and cause itching.
 Eventually, they tend to form a yellow or gold crust.
-The sores usually develop on the face, arms or legs.
+The sores usually develop on the face, trunk, arms or legs.

 Causes and triggers